yuvan-174/EXPERIMENT-04--INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor

 ### Components required:
-STM32 CUBE IDE,  serial port utility monitor .
+STM32 CUBE IDE,  serial port utility monitor,IR Pair Sensor .

 ## Theory :